Spork-Schivago/GNUJet/README.md

 # GNUJet

-This software is no where's near complete and it may never be completed.
+This software is no where near complete and it may never be completed.
 Please don't even try using it yet.
 Thanks :)